nezaboodka/reactronic/README.md

 **Monitor** is an object that maintains the status of running functions, which it is attached to.
-A single monitor object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busy, workers, etc).
+A single monitor object can be shared between multiple transactions, triggers, and cache functions, thus maintaining consolidated status for all of them (busy, workers, etc).

 ## Notes